Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 summary

-It's a shame that I wasn't able to provide a detailed introduction to Workspace Trust when it was introduced in the previous version update, but I thought it was good that I was able to introduce it at the same time as various adjustments were made.
-I wondered
+I regret not being able to give a detailed introduction to Workspace Trust in the previous version update, but I think it's good that I can introduce it now, as there have been various adjustments made.
+I used to think,

-what security in an editor meant, but the more I looked into the history of its introduction, the more I realized that we live in an age where malicious programs don't just happen by clicking on suspicious links, but can also be found on GitHub.
+"What does security in an editor even mean?", but the more I looked into the history of its introduction, the more I realized that malicious programs "can now exist not only by clicking on suspicious links, but also on GitHub."

-I've devoted a lot of space to Workspace Trust, but from a server-side engineer's perspective, it's important to note that the terminal can now be used as an editor.
-This
+I've spent quite a bit of space on Workspace Trust, but from a server-side engineer's perspective, the fact that the terminal can now be used as an editor is something that can't be overlooked.
+And

 lastly